SuperHuman12/UnikoinGold-UKG-Contract/README.md

 ## Assumptions

 ### Sale Process
+- **This will be done prior to the deployment of any smart contracts.
+It will be completed with individual wallets with a system we built.**
 - The sale will consist of users sending funds to specific wallet addresses, prior to the use audited smart contracts
 - Their contribution amount will be added to a DB consisting of wallet addresses and their associated balances
 - Users can contribute a minimum of $30 USD and a maximum of $100k USD